Tabby: Self-Hosted AI Coding Assistant with 33K+ Stars • Persistent Memory for AI Coding Agents in 2026 {</* resource-info */>}

 - Increase timeout in provider config (default: 30s)

-The 2025-2026 AI coding tool wars reveal a clear pattern: as frontier models converge in capability (GPT-5.5, Claude Sonnet 4.6, Gemini 3.1 Pro now score within 5% of each other on SWE-bench), the differentiation shifts to the orchestration layer.
-OpenCode’s bet is that developers want to own this layer—to mix, match, and migrate models as the market evolves.
+``` as frontier models converge in capability (GPT-5.5, Claude Sonnet 4.6, Gemini 3.1 Pro now score within 5% of each other on SWE-bench), **the differentiation shifts to the orchestration layer**.
+OpenCode's bet is that developers want to own this layer—to mix, match, and migrate models as the market evolves.160,000 stars later, that bet appears to be paying off.
+OpenCode won't replace senior engineers, but it eliminates the boilerplate tax that consumes 30-40% of a developer's week.
+The remaining time is for architecture, for taste, for the decisions that only humans can make.Install it today.
+Your terminal is already open.```bash

 curl -fsSL https://opencode.ai/install | bash